 Lyft does not allow certain subcompact models.
 Check out this article for a list of subcompact vehicles Lyft does not allow.

-Depending on your vehicle, you could be eligible for one or several of Lyft’s other products:
+Depending on your vehicle, you could be eligible for one or several of Lyft’s other services:

-How the Uber App and Lyft App Work for Drivers?
+How does the Uber App and Lyft App Work for Drivers?